Purp1eW0lf/Blue-Team-Notes/README.md

 Here, you can put the name of a DLL (or many of other filetypes), and in return get a whole SLUETH of data.
 You can compare the file you have locally with the Winbindex info, which may highlight malice - for example, does the hash match ?
 Or, is your local copy a much larger file size than the suggested size in the index?

 ![image](https://user-images.githubusercontent.com/44196051/121807482-401aa180-cc4c-11eb-9dff-5efd9107a3cf.png)

+If not Windex, you have the usual Google-Fu methods, and having the file hash will aid you [here](#specifically)

 ## Log Queries